ALTERNATIVE (ART) SCHOOLS & PEER-SUPPORT NETWORKS

 Islington Mill Art Academy (IMAA)

 Islington Mill Art Academy was founded by a group of local art foundation students who believe that a traditional BA does not prepare students for life beyond education.
 It is a peer-led experiment into alternative modes of art education, tailored to meet the needs of artists striving to develop their creative practice alongside full-time day jobs.
 Founded in 2007, IMAA emphasises shared responsibility.
 A forerunner in the alternative art schools movement, it was set up in response to student fees and the debate around the relevance and usefulness of mainstream art education.
 The Mill’s ethos is based around an openness to try new things.
-It is a place to experiment and enquire; to translate arts education into something viable and meaningful in the real world.
+It is a place to experiment and inquire; to translate arts education into something viable and meaningful in the real world.
 IMAA gives artists an opportunity to take control of their own learning through facilitation, practice and experimentation.
 Open to anyone who would like to be an artist and who is interested in taking responsibility for, and direction of, the way in which they intend to do this.

 Juggernauts Artists’ Peer Mentoring